wvdd007/CodeCoverageOnIntegrationTest/README.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1633869031979/RS7pjh-PN.png)

-Since these tests will actually call the service in the container (the SUT), they will cause dotcover to collect coverage data inside the container.
+Since these tests will actually call the service in the container (the SUT), they will cause `dotcover` to collect coverage data inside the container.

 # Step3 : stop the service gracefully
 There is still one small but annoying problem.
 After our integration tests have been done, the service is still running.
 After all, that is what services are designed to do : they run forever.
 For code coverage to be properly collected, it is important that we do a clean  shutdown of the service.
 Maybe there are better ways to do this but here is what I came up with.
 A separated controller on the api that will stop the application when called.
-Needless to say, you want this to be only available in the configuration used for these tests (hence the ´#ifdef´ statements):
+Needless to say, you want this to be only available in the configuration used for these tests (hence the `#ifdef` statements):
 ``` c#
 #if DEBUG
 using Microsoft.AspNetCore.Mvc;